 (3) Can be reflected in a monthly, annual, and/or rolling twelve (12) month period.

 The CAISO will review the documentation provided by the Scheduling Coordinator and determine whether the CAISO can calculate an Opportunity Cost pursuant to the methodology set forth in Section 30.4.1.1.6.2 using the Opportunity Cost calculator, or whether the Opportunity Cost for the limitation must instead be established pursuant to the negotiation process set forth in Section 30.4.1.1.6.3.
 Resources with limits that can be modelled using the Opportunity Cost calculator, are not eligible for a negotiated Opportunity Cost.
 Any Opportunity Cost formula rate resulting from either through the calculated or negotiated process, will remain in place unless and until the formula rate is modified or terminated by the CAISO.
 Opportunity Costs determined pursuant to a formula rate will remain in place until updated pursuant to Section 30.4.1.1.6.2.1 or Section 30.4.1.1.6.3 to reflect any changes in input values to the formula rate.
+Any Opportunity Cost bid adder will not be available until the first day of the month following the effective date of this tariff section.

-A Scheduling Coordinator may submit documentation, either to establish a new limitation or to modify an existing limitation, in which case the Scheduling Coordinator can request reconsideration that may result in a new formula rate..
+A Scheduling Coordinator may submit documentation, either to establish a new limitation or to modify an existing limitation, in which case the Scheduling Coordinator can request reconsideration that may result in a new formula rate.
+In addition, Scheduling Coordinators must demonstrate that the resource has one or more limits that meet the Use-Limited Resource criteria on an annual basis as required pursuant to Section 30.4.1.1.6.1.
 In accordance with Section 39.7.1.3.2.2, the CAISO will make informational filings with FERC of any new, modified, or terminated Opportunity Cost formula rate developed pursuant to Section 30.4.1.1.6.2 or negotiated pursuant to Section 30.4.1.1.6.3.

-The following types of Use-Limited Resource capacity are not eligible for an Opportunity Cost adder: the capacity of a Condition 2 RMR Unit, a Reliability Demand Response Resource, Regulatory Must-Take capacity, and any other type of Use-Limited Resource to the extent it has a limitation that satisfies the requirements of Section 30.4.1.1.6.1 but applies for a period less than or equal to the time horizon considered in the Day-Ahead Market.
+The following types of resources are not eligible for an Opportunity Cost adder: Condition 2 RMR Units, Reliability Demand Response Resources, Regulatory Must-Take resources, where 100% of the capacity is Regulatory Must-Take, Combined Heat and Power Resources , where 100% of the capacity is dedicated to the host industrial process, Variable Energy Resources, and type of Use-Limited Resource to the extent it has a limitation that satisfies the requirements of Section 30.4.1.1.6.1 but applies for a period less than or equal to the time horizon considered in the Day-Ahead Market.

 30.4.1.1.6.2 Calculation of Opportunity Cost Adders